 To locate Sirius, first look for the three stars of Orion’s Belt.
 Trace a line downward through Orion’s Belt and look for the brightest star you can see—that’s Sirius!

-July’s full Moon, which is traditionally called the Buck Moon, will appear on the night of Independence Day—July 4!
-After the fireworks show, look skyward to witness an astronomical show, too.
+July’s full Moon, which is traditionally called the Buck Moon, will appear on the night of Friday, July 23!
+Read more about the Buck Moon.

 Delta Aquarid Meteor Shower

-To finish the month of July, look for the Delta Aquarid meteor shower, which happens every year around July 30.
-This year, we recommend starting to look for the meteors during the hours before dawn on July 27, since they won’t be as washed out by the bright Moon as they will on the 30th.
+To finish the month of July, look for the Delta Aquarid meteor shower, which happens every year at the end of July.
+This year, we recommend starting to look for the meteors in the hours before dawn on July 28, 29, and 30.

 The Delta Aquarids are not a particularly active meteor shower, but if you watch with an attentive eye, you might catch one zipping by!
 Plus, they are really just a warm up for the best meteor shower of the year, the Perseids, which peak around August 12!